 - Never My Fault: She has a distinct tendency to deflect blame for her bad decisions, particularly when her, Trace and Ahsoka get into trouble with the Pykes and she tries to claim that she is blameless in what happened.

-- Ungrateful Bastard: Despite all the help Ahsoka gives her and her sister in escaping from the Pykes, Rafa tries to ditch Ahsoka at the first opportunity when it looks like she's stuck behind a gap too wide to jump, and tries to get Trace to go along with it.
+- Ungrateful Bitch: Despite all the help Ahsoka gives her and her sister in escaping from the Pykes, Rafa tries to ditch Ahsoka at the first opportunity when it looks like she's stuck behind a gap too wide to jump, and tries to get Trace to go along with it.
 Unbeknownst to Rafa, however, the gap is no problem for someone like Ahsoka.
+However, after Ahsoka gives herself up so the Martez sisters can escape, she comes around to Ahsoka.

 The owner of Yinchom Dojo.
 The then-Commander Thrawn and then-senatorial aide Pryce made frequent visits to this dojo in the early years of the Empire, accompanied by Colonel Yularen and Ensign Vanto.